Finding an Aussie

 WHAT A BREEDER SHOULD EXPECT FROM YOU

 Once you’ve found a breeder who is knowledgeable and concerned about placing their pups in the proper homes and have decided that their dogs are right for you, there are certain things a breeder expects from a buyer.
-First, you must continue to provide proper veterinary care and nutrition for your dog.
+First, you must continue to provide proper housing, containment, veterinary care, and nutrition for your dog.
 If you have purchased a breeding quality animal, you should also do the proper health clearances before breeding and inform your breeder of the results.
 Commit yourself to early training and socialization with your puppy.
+Sign them up for a puppy or basic obedience class as soon as possible.
 Contact your breeder for advice before any behavior or training issues you are experiencing become unmanageable.
 Their experience with the breed will often give valuable insight on the steps to take to correct or avoid problems.
 Breeders deeply appreciate being informed of the welfare of the dogs they produce.
 Updates on health, temperament and ability provide them with information critical to improving their breeding programs.
 At any time, if you can no longer care for your dog, let the breeder know, as most will accept back any dog that they have bred.
 Most of all enjoy and cherish your Australian Shepherd.
 They are deeply devoted and highly intelligent animals that can provide you with many happy years of companionship.